Auburn Ravine Fish Ladder

 Hazel Avenue Church

 AWE took a bare site with a few trees, the clients vision of this church, and combined them into a complete project.
 We performed a site topo which was used to make this a functional site for a church.
-Our design included the necessary calculations to minimize the about of dirt that needed to be exported or imported from the property.
+Our design included the necessary calculations to minimize the amount of dirt that needed to be exported or imported from the property.
 These calculations included an estimate for the amount of material that was removed from the trenches during the install of the sewer, drainage and water facilities.
 One concern that we had to keep in mind with this site, was to make sure that we kept the church footprint big enough for the parishioners, but still have two-way access to the back parking lot and meet the required setbacks and number of required parking spaces.

 Whitney High School, Rocklin Solar Project